-Remember to tag your friends, family and online community in your posts and encourage them to share your message on their platforms, too.
+Tagging your friends, family, and online community in your posts can help ensure they see them.
+You can also encourage them to share your message with their networks, too.
 We want to see how you’re getting the message out, so remember to tag myFace in your posts, as well!
-Use our handle on the following platforms: @myface (Facebook), @thisis_myFace (Instagram & Twitter)

-Make all of your supporters aware of your progress.
-Not only is this a way of showing people what you’re doing and what they’re supporting, it also acts as a reminder to those who have yet to donate.
+Updates on your fundraising progress are a great way to post about your effort and help keep people engaged.
+Not only is this a way of showing people they’re a part of your success, it also acts as a friendly reminder to those who have yet to donate..

-Make sure to thank your supporters.
-It can be a call, an email or an old-fashioned thank you note.
+Be sure to thank your supporters.
+It can be a quick phone call, or an email, or an old-fashioned thank-you note.
 Recognizing people’s generosity lets them know how much their support means to you and the impact they’re having.

 Some of our past teams have had success asking their company or a local business to double the donations they raise.
 So if you raise $200 by Sunday, September 19, 2021, then the business would make a donation of an equal amount, doubling how much you’ve raised!